Saturday 6 April 2024

 Ewell Second (Alabama/Louisiana) Brigade 4-4 PT NE 5,6 Alabama, 6,8 Louisiana

 Baldy Ewell is another star making his appearance.
 A regular army officer like many he resigned his commission at the outset of the war when his native Virginia seceded.
 Throughout the war Ewell petitioned the Confederate government for black slaves to be freed in return for service in the Army of the Confederacy.
 He was raised as a child in Manassas so should have known the ground well.
-In the actual battle his brigade was guarding one of the fords a long way downstream and did not see the actual combat which was concentrated in and around Henry Hill.
+In the actual battle his brigade was guarding one of the fords a long way downstream and did not see actual combat which was concentrated in and around Henry Hill.

 Jones Third (Mississipi) Brigade 4-4 PT NE 17, 18 Mississippi, 5th South Carolina